-The kingdom of Kush, and the fascinating civilization it gave rise to, has been overshadowed in the telling of history by its more famous northern neighbour, Ancient Egypt.
+The kingdom of Kush, and the fascinating civilization it gave rise to, has been overshadowed in the telling of history by its more famous northern neighbor, Ancient Egypt.
 However, Kush occupies a significant place in world history, and a pivotal role in the history of Africa, as the first literate, city-based civilization south of the Sahara.

 Egypt’s geographical position, lying in the northern portion of the long valley of the River Nile, meant that it was cut off from the rest of Africa by almost impassable desert to east and west, and by only somewhat less-impassable cataracts to the south.